Dynamical structure of entangled polymers simulated under shear flow: Appendix A. Oblique coordinate system

 \item Lastly, the oblique force is transformed to the rectangular system (the inverse of step 2, but for the contravariant basis): $(\hat{F}_1, \hat{F}_2, \hat{F}_3) \rightarrow (\hat{F}_1, \hat{F}_2 - \gamma \hat{F}_1, \hat{F}_3) = (F_x,F_y,F_z)$.
 These force components are then used in the equation of motion, Eq.~\eqref{eqmotion}, solved in the rectangular system as usual. \end{enumerate}

-The strain position is updated at every time step, $\gamma \rightarrow \gamma + \dot{\gamma}\Delta t$, and folded as close as possible to the origin: $\gamma \rightarrow \gamma - \texttt{round}(\gamma)$.
-In addition, it must be noted that the use of the discrete convolution introduces some numerical anisotropy due to the finite size of the pixels.
+The strain position is updated at every time step, $\gamma \rightarrow \gamma + \dot{\gamma}\Delta t$, and wrapped periodically: $\gamma \rightarrow \gamma - \texttt{round}(\gamma)$.
+In addition, it must be noted that the use of the discrete convolution introduces some degree of numerical anisotropy due to the finite size of the pixels.
 In equilibrium, the pixels are rectangular, and the numerical anisotropy is symmetric around every axis, which does not result in a net bias.
 When the pixels are oblique, however, the anisotropy tilts and produces a net numerical stress, which is unphysical and is not related to the shear flow.
 In fact, the numerical stress would persist even at equilibrium, if we would choose to simulate a system in a fixed oblique periodic system of $\gamma \neq 0$.
 To mitigate this parasitic effect, we keep track of the total accumulated strain

 and for every new timestep we choose the image of $\gamma$ which would bring the accumulated strain $\gamma_{\text{sum}}$ as close to zero as possible.
 For instance, in the example of Fig.~\ref{leesedwards}, the strain is $\gamma = 0.232$, but one could equally well describe the system using a strain $\gamma^* = \gamma-1 = -0.768$.
 Therefore, our code propagates two timesteps using the value $\gamma$, and the third step would use the conjugate $\gamma^*$, because $|3\gamma-1|<|3\gamma|$.